How to Unlock the Huawei E220 HSDPA modem

 Increase your Internet connection speed in Windows XP

-OK this is not my ordinary way 🙂 writing tips to Windo$ users, but found this trick and thought my Windo$ using friends might find it useful 🙂 yes I do know few pathetic creatures who’ll never get the balls to switch to Linux 😛
+OK, this isn’t my usual style 🙂 Writing tips for Windo$ users, but I found this trick and thought my Windo$ friends might find it useful 🙂 Yes, I do know a few creatures who’ll never have the guts to switch to Linux 😛

-By the way, Your internet connection will be a much faster than before coz you get the 20% of bandwidth which was reserved by Windows XP for itself. yes u heard right 😛
+By the way, your internet connection will be much faster than before because you’ll get the 20% of bandwidth that Windows XP reserved for itself.
+Yep, you heard right 😛

 read more | digg story

 There was a time when all the internet cafes and office computers had only Internet Explorer installed.
-Few of us Firefox fans missed our Firefox running home computer very much at that time.
-Luckily now almost every computer has Firefox installed so we don’t have to worry about missing all those invaluable features like tabbed browsing, keyboard short cuts etc.
+A few of us Firefox fans really missed our Firefox-running home computers back then.
+Luckily, now almost every computer has Firefox installed, so we don’t have to worry about missing all those invaluable features like tabbed browsing, keyboard shortcuts, and more.

 But there’s another problem.
-We miss all our favorite Extensions Book marks and themes when we are outside. 😦 Don’t worry theres a nice way we can solve that problem.read more at the CyberCapital.Org
+We miss all our favorite extensions, bookmarks, and themes when we’re away from home. 😦 Don’t worry, there’s a nice way to solve that problem.

 digg story